 Boxes 12 – 17 display state amounts withheld and any part of the distribution that has been reported to the state.

-Select 'New' and whether the Payee on the 1099-R is the Taxpayer or Spouse
+- New.
+If prompted, indicate whether the payee on the 1099-R is the Taxpayer or Spouse

-Enter the taxable amount in Box 2a.
-If this amount is not determined by the payer (or if the taxable amount as determined by the taxpayer is different from the amount determined by the payer) subtract from the Gross Distribution in Box 1 any rollovers, qualified charitable distributions and enter the difference in Box 2a, Taxable amount.
+- Enter the taxable amount in Box 2a.
+If this amount is not determined by the payer (or if the taxable amount as determined by the taxpayer is different from the amount determined by the payer) subtract from the Gross Distribution in Box 1 any rollovers or qualified charitable distributions and enter the difference in Box 2a.

-Enter all remaining items on the 1099-R. When entering the Distribution Code in Box 7, if the Code is a '7' or 'G', no further action is necessary.
-However, if the Distribution Code is a '1,' a prompt will be given to Select "Form 5329 Options" which is the 10% Additional Tax for Early Withdrawal.
+- Enter all remaining items on the 1099-R. When entering the Distribution Code in Box 7, if the Code is a 7 or G, no further action is necessary.
+However, if the Distribution Code is 1 a prompt will be given to Select "Form 5329 Options" which is the 10% Additional Tax for Early Withdrawal.
 Unless an exception to the 10% additional tax on early distributions is available, Option 2, "Transfer 1099-R Box 2a to Form 5329, Part 1, Line 1" would be selected if the distribution is from a pension plan or IRA.
 In this situation, if the taxpayer did not roll over the distribution or qualify for an exemption, the 10% additional tax or penalty will apply.

-NOTE: This is a guide on entering Form 1099-R into the [#AFFILIATE#] program.
+NOTE: This is a guide on entering Form 1099-R into the TaxSlayer Pro program.
 This is not intended as tax advice.